homemadearcade/zero/BACKLOGTODO.md

 Destroyed By Message ( You lost because... )

-Sprite Editor when loading up, you cant see previous strokes

 Camera change options for 'cutscene'

 Make Key Diagrams Responsive

 Soccerball ( attach to hero on collide and allow hero to shoot out again )

-Interact area based on the size of the camera?

 View to lock to cobrowsers camera

 If an item within an accordian is selected, the accordian is open

-Right click -> snap camera to section? regardless if you are in section or not?

 Interface Preset Update
   Need to make an interface tree component to seperate user tree and a preset tree